abcdan/chainson/README.md

 ![NPM](https://img.shields.io/npm/l/chainson)

 🪐 chainson is JSON file database with zero dependencies.

+**Please read the following before using:**
 ```
 This library is still heavily in development.
+The API rapidly changes and methods might not work when you pull the latest version again.

+As long as it's in the `0.x.x-a` (alpha) it's not recommended to use this library for production purposes.
 ```

+Now we got that out of the way, let's start!

 ## Installing
 It's pretty easy cause we're on NPM!
 Simply run the following command to install the library as a dependency.
 We **do not** recommend installing it globally to ensure you use the right version in your projects.